 3. Sukanya Samriddhi Yojana (SSY)

-Under the ‘Beti Bachao, Beti Padhao’ campaign, Sukanya Samriddhi Yojana was launched by the Prime Minister on 22nd January 2015.
+Under the ‘Beti Bachao, Beti Padhao’ campaign, the Prime Minister launched the Sukanya Samriddhi Yojana on 22nd January 2015.
 Its main aim is to meet the education and marriage expenses of a girl child.
-Under this yojana minimum of 1,000 and a maximum of 1.5 lakh can be deposited in a girl’s bank account during a financial year.
+Under this a minimum of 1,000 and a maximum of 1.5 lakh can be deposited in a girl’s bank account during a financial year.
 Further, the account can be closed only when the girl turns 21 if the account is not closed then the holder can still earn interest on the amount.

 Benefits